 It is vital that people follow government regulations throughout the COVID-19 pandemic.
 Official guidance is updated regularly.
 For the latest information for each nation please refer to the links below -

 BEFORE YOUR INSTALLATION

 Your energy supplier will contact you beforehand to arrange a time and date for your installation.
 They will tell you what to expect, how long it will take and if there’s anything special you need to do before the visit.
 If you haven't already been offered a smart meter, you can request one from your energy supplier.

-Where installations are going ahead, energy suppliers are implementing socially distant ways of installing the technology and safety procedures to minimise the risk of spreading COVID-19, which could include -
+Energy suppliers have implemented socially distant ways of installing the technology and safety procedures to minimise the risk of spreading COVID-19, which could include -